 Columbus Child Custody Lawyers Protecting Your Children

-A divorce or breakup affects not only the parents who are severing ties, but also their children.
+A divorce or breakup affects not only the parents who are severing ties but also their children.
 That is why it is critical to develop a child custody plan with the children’s best interests in mind.
 You want to do what is right for your children so they can get the best upbringing possible.

 That’s what the child custody attorneys at Wolinetz | Horvath | Brown are here for.
 From our law office in Columbus, Ohio, we have helped parents successfully resolve child custody issues for decades.
 In fact, we have over 75 years of combined experience handling everything from straightforward child custody cases to the most complex interstate or international custody cases.
-We pride ourselves on listening to your concerns, getting to know your children and their needs, and helping you pursue the child custody arrangements best suited to meet those needs.
+We pride ourselves on listening to your concerns, getting to know your children and their needs and helping you pursue the child custody arrangements best suited to meet those needs.

 First, parents are given the opportunity to develop their own child custody plan.
 More often than not, they are able to reach an agreement.
 Most parents like to do this, as it gives them more leeway and creativity to decide on a plan that truly meets their children’s needs.
 After all, nobody knows your children better than you.
 Our lawyers are skilled at helping parents negotiate and overcome hurdles in order to reach a mutually agreed upon child custody plan.

 However, in some cases, the disagreements are too intense for parents to see eye-to-eye.
-When that happens, the matter will need to be taken to Ohio family court for a judge to decide.
+When that happens, the matter will need to be taken to Ohio Family Court for a judge to decide.
 The judge will follow the rules laid out in Chapter 3109 of the Ohio Revised Code.

 Under this law, child custody is generally allocated in one of two ways:

-The court may issue a shared parenting decree, where parents share physical and legal care of the children.
+The court may issue a shared parenting decree, where parents share the physical and legal care of the children.
 In these cases, an approved shared parenting plan is used.
 Another name for shared parenting is joint custody.
 Shared parenting does not necessarily mean that parents share equally in the duties of childrearing.
-Rather, the court allocates responsibilities based on the best interest of the child.
+Rather, the court allocates responsibilities based on the best interests of the child.

 Alternatively, the court may designate one parent as the residential parent, the one with primary rights and responsibilities for the child.
 This arrangement is often referred to as sole custody and is somewhat rare in Ohio child custody cases, as most children benefit from maintaining a strong relationship with each parent.
-Even in this situation though, barring extreme circumstances, the other parent will typically be granted parenting time with the child, which is sometimes referred to as visitation.
+Even in this situation, though, barring extreme circumstances, the other parent will typically be granted parenting time with the child, which is sometimes referred to as visitation.

 Courts may consider the following when determining custody:

-- The child’s relationship with the parents, siblings and other parties
+• The child’s relationship with the parents, siblings and other parties

-- Mental and physical health of all the parties involved
+• Mental and physical health of all the parties involved

-- Wishes of the children and requests of the parents
+• Wishes of the children and requests of the parents

-- Adjustment issues for the child
+• Adjustment issues for the child

-- Criminal history of either parent
+• Criminal history of either parent

 Our experience means we are ready to stand up for you and argue your case in court if that is what is necessary to protect your relationship with your child.